sosiristseng/blog-hexo-next/source/_posts/reading/ellinwood-2017.md

 * At 3-Hz pacing, GKur impacts AP and ERP prolongation more in cAF vs. nSR despite the fact that GKur is smaller in cAF conditions.
 * This points to IKur inhibition as a promising approach to counteract the abbreviated APD and ERP in cAF

-### Effect of Conformational State Specificity and Binding/Unbinding Kinetics on Human Atrial Cardiomyocyte APD at Normal and Fast Pacing Rates in cAF Conditions
+### Effect of Conformational State Specificity and Binding/Unbinding Kinetics on Human Atrial cardiomyocyte APD at Normal and Fast Pacing Rates in cAF Conditions
 ![](https://www.frontiersin.org/files/Articles/301424/fphar-08-00799-HTML/image_m/fphar-08-00799-g002.jpg)
 * both types of inhibitors display a biphasic relationship between APD and drug-binding kinetics at 1- and 3-Hz pacing
 * Significant APD prolongation is only seen for intermediate drug-binding kinetics (0.3–30 s−1 for the open state blocker and 1–30 s−1 for the open and inactivated state blocker)